apache/shardingsphere/docs/document/content/features/shardingsphere-scaling/_index.en.md

 ## Introduction

-Sharding-Scaling is a common solution for migrating data to ShardingSphere or scaling data in ShardingSphere since **4.1.0**.
+ShardingSphere-Scaling is a common solution for migrating data to ShardingSphere or scaling data in ShardingSphere since **4.1.0**.

 ![Scaling Overview](https://shardingsphere.apache.org/document/current/img/scaling/scaling-overview.en.png)